awsdocs/aws-server-migration-service-user-guide/doc_source/permissions-roles.md

 ## Configure User Permissions for AWS SMS<a name="user-permissions"></a>

 If your IAM user account, group, or role is assigned administrator permissions, then you already have access to AWS SMS\.
-To call the AWS SMS API with the credentials of an IAM user that does not have administrative access to your AWS account, create a custom inline policy defined by the following JSON code and apply it to the IAM user:
+To call the AWS SMS API with the credentials of an IAM user that does not have administrative access to your AWS account:
++ Create a custom inline policy defined by the following JSON code\.
++ Apply it to the IAM user\.

 ```
 {